PredixDev/predix-seed/README.md

 the proxy web service.
 Check out the upload method for an example of how to do a file upload.

-### Scala Views
+### Views
-The app/views directory contains the main entry points to the application, which include:
+The public/ directory contains the main entry points to the application, which include:
-- app.scala.html - This file is the main view that includes all application client-side dependencies.
+- index.html - This file is the main view that includes all application client-side dependencies.
-(styles, scripts, etc.)
-- loginapp.scala.html - This file is login view that is used when authentication is enabled.

 ### Angular Configuration
 Visualization projects use the AngularJS framework with RequireJS which allows Play to load,